maibennett/sta235/exampleSite/content/Syllabus/course_policies/_index.en.md

 #### NAME AND PERSONAL PRONOUN PREFERENCE

 It is very important to me that a respectful environment is fostered in this class, and that also includes referring to everyone by their preferred name and pronouns (and also pronouncing those names correctly!).
-Instructors are provided class rosters that only include your legal name, so I will send out an additional survey collecting both preferred names and pronouns.
+Instructors are provided class rosters that only include your legal name, so I will send out an additional survey collecting both preferred names and pronouns, if you wish to share them.